 - Short-term storage: If pineapple will be consumed within a week or to, store in a ziptop bag or sealed container on the counter or in a pantry.

 - Long-term storage: Condition by loosely packing the dried pineapple in a transparent, airtight container.
 Leave it on the counter for a week and check it daily for signs of moisture.
 If condensation appears, return the pineapple to the dehydrator (unless there are signs of mold—then, throw out the whole batch).
-Shake occasionally to keep the kiwis from sticking together.
+Shake occasionally to keep the pineapple from sticking together.

 - After conditioning, store in an airtight container in a cool, dark place for up to a year.
 Vacuum sealing will help extend the shelf life and quality of the pineapple.